 Now that we’ve touched upon what AES actually is, the following section will delve deeper into the 128-bit version.
 With AES-128, the key is 128 bits long, hence the suffix.
 Without using a cryptographic key, the encrypted data is completely incomprehensible.

-Undergoing 10 rounds of encryption during a data compression process, AES-128 takes chunks of data and mixes them up according to a recipe that is determined by the cipher subtype.
+Undergoing ten rounds of encryption during a data compression process, AES-128 takes chunks of data and mixes them up according to a recipe that is determined by the cipher subtype.
 At this point, a key is generated, allowing anyone receiving the data to untangle the web of encryption.

 Symmetric key algorithms (including AES-128) work using the same key to both encrypt and decrypt the message.
 This makes them faster than asymmetric ciphers and hence perfect for use in VPN data encryption.

 Brought in to replace AES-128, AES-256 is essentially a far more secure version of its predecessor.
-Utilizing 14 rounds of encryption instead of the 10-round encryption process adopted by AES-128, the current 256-bit encryption standard makes it far more difficult for hackers to decipher information.
+Utilizing 14 rounds of encryption instead of the 10-round encryption process adopted by AES-128, the current 256-bit encryption standard makes it far more difficult for hackers to decipher the information.

 Utilized by the US government to protect sensitive data, it’s safe to say that AES-256 is one of the most secure methods of securing data (within the bounds of reason, of course).
 While it isn’t quite as fast as AES-128, AES-256 is most definitely the more secure cipher.